 3.1.1.
-Participants
+Participants.
 The total number of HF patients undergoing cardiac rehabilitation was 839.
-The mean age of the studies ranged from 44 to 72 years.
-The percentage of participants that completed the cardiac rehabilitation programme ranged from 81 to 100%.
-The majority of studies included both males and females with predominance of males, except for one study with equal numbers of males and females and one study with slightly greater number of females, whereas 5 studies included only males.^{16,19,22,25,29,33,38} Among the 26 studies with available data on HF aetiology, at least 50% of patients had HF of ischaemic aetiology in 16 studies (62%).
-The aetiology of non-ischaemic HF was dilated cardiomyopathy, apart from two studies that also included hypertensive cardiomyopathy and valvular heart disease.^{37,39} With regard to NYHA class, available data were for 26 studies.
-All of them included HF patients with NYHA class 2.
-Apart from 3 studies, there were patients with NYHA 3.16,27,35 Three studies included patients with NYHA 1 and 2 studies patients with NYHA 4.^{16,18,22,27,35} Left ventricular EF ranged from 17 to 36%.
-The proportions of studies with at least 50% of participants taking HF medications were: 100% for angiotensin-converting-enzyme inhibitors/angiotensin receptor blockers, 77% for bblockers, 17% for aldosterone receptor antagonists, 73% for loop diuretics and 32% for digitalis.
-No study included participants taking angiotensin receptor neprilysin inhibitor or sodium-glucose cotransporter-2 inhibitors.
-In all studies the majority of participants were in sinus rhythm, apart from one study that included only individuals with atrial fibrillation.16 duration of exercise training was 12 (3-56) weeks.
-In all studies cardiac rehabilitation was of phase 3 (i.e. outpatient cardiac rehabilitation programme that is intensive and structured), apart from two studies using phase 4 cardiac rehabilitation (i.e. community programme focusing on long-term maintenance of physical activity).^{18,40}
+The mean age of participants in the studies ranged from 44 to 72 years.
+The percentage of participants who completed the cardiac rehabilitation program ranged from 81% to 100%.
+Most studies included both males and females, with a predominance of male participants.
+The exceptions to this included one study with equal numbers of males and females and ne study with slightly greater number of females, whereas 5 studies included only males.^{16,19,22,25,29,33,38} Among

+FIGURE 1 PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) flow diagram.
+On the basis of electronic database search, 12,257 potentially eligible citations were identified.
+Six additional eligible studies were found through other sources.
+Of these 12,263 citations, 12,087 did not meet the inclusion criteria after reviewing the titles and abstracts.
+The full texts of the remaining 176 citations were examined in more detail.
+Finally, 30 studies met the eligibility criteria and were included in the systematic review the 26 studies with available data on HF etiology, at least 50% of patients had HF of ischemic etiology in 16 studies (62%).
+The etiology of nonischemic HF was dilated cardiomyopathy, except in 2 studies that also included hypertensive cardiomyopathy and valvular heart disease.^{37,39} With regard to NYHA class, data were available for 26 studies.
+All of them included HF patients with NYHA class II, and all except 3 studies included HF patients with NYHA class III.^{16,27,35} Three studies included patients with NYHA class I, and 2 studies included patients with NYHA class IV.^{16,18,22,27,35} Left ventricular EF ranged from 17% to 36%.
+The proportions of studies with at least 50% of participants taking HF medications were the following: 100% for angiotensin-converting enzyme inhibitors/angiotensin receptor blockers, 77% for beta-blockers, 17% for aldosterone receptor antagonists, 73% for loop diuretics, and 32% for digitalis.
+No study included participants taking angiotensin receptor neprilysin inhibitors or sodiumglucose cotransporter-2 inhibitors.
+In all studies, most participants were in sinus rhythm, except in one study that included only individuals with atrial fibrillation.16
-3.1.2 Type of intervention

-Intervention in all eligible studies was endurance exercise training and in 9 studies it was supplemented with resistance exercise training.
-The most common type of endurance exercise training was CAE (n= 22 moderate intensity, n= 2 low intensity), whereas for 5 studies was IT and for one study a combination of CAE and IT.
-The median (minimum-maximum)
+3.1.2.
+Type of intervention.
+The intervention in all eligible studies was endurance exercise training, and in 9 studies it was supplemented with resistance exercise training.
+The most common type of endurance exercise training was CAE (n = 22 moderate intensity, n = 2 low intensity), whereas 5 studies